 |This article was developed from concepts in the book Global Software Test Automation: Discussion of Software Testing for Executives.|

-The top five pitfalls encountered by organizations outsourcing/offshoring software testing are:
+The top 5 pitfalls encountered by organizations outsourcing/offshoring Software Testing are:

 - Problematic communications